• Home |

 If you’re looking for a do-everything cartridge capable of dropping big ‘yotes and big whitetails, this is it.
 One of the most versatile rifle cartridges on the planet, the .243 Winchester easily crosses over from predators to big game hunting without even breaking a sweat.

-The .243 shoots smaller grain bullets at impressive speeds with enough knockdown power to blow the fleas off a ‘yote at 500 yards.
-If you want quick humane kills, you probably want a .243 Win pressed against your shoulder.
+The .243 shoots lighter bullets at impressive speeds, with enough knockdown power to blow the fleas off a ‘yote at 500 yards.
+If you want quick, humane kills, you probably want a .243 Win pressed against your shoulder.

 Ballistically, the .243 does everything the .223 and .22-250 do, only with a heavier bullet.
-That means it carries more kinetic energy further distances and it bucks the wind better than either of the .22-caliber rifle cartridges.
+That means it carries more kinetic energy over farther distances, and bucks the wind better than either of the .22 caliber rifle cartridges described so far.

 There are rifles chambered for this popular cartridge in every design under the sun, including semi-automatic modern sporting rifles.
 Every major commercial ammo manufacturer offers .243 ammo in most of its major hunting lines, including varmint-specific options that are capable as well as affordable.